 The following table sets forth the name, province and country of residence, and principal occupation for each proposed nominee for election as Director, including their principal occupations during the past five years.
-In addition, the table shows the date on which each proposed nominee first became Director of the Company (or a Trustee of the Fund or a director of the General Partner) and the number of CPPI Shares, beneficially owned, controlled or directed, directly or indirectly, by any proposed nominee and their associates or affiliates as of March 23, 2018.
+In addition, the table shows the date on which each proposed nominee first became Director of the Company (or its predecessor) and the number of CPPI Shares, beneficially owned, controlled or directed, directly or indirectly, by any proposed nominee and their associates or affiliates as of March 29, 2019.
+A record of attendance at meetings of the Board and its committees during the twelve months ended December 31, 2018 is also noted below.